-The long and thick noodles of bigoli are made from buckwheat flour and resemble a wider spaghetti noodle.
-The life of the noodle has a rich legend dating back to the 17th century, but the genesis of the name remains shrouded in mystery.
+Bigoli noodles are made from buckwheat flour and resemble a wider spaghetti noodle.
+It has a rich history dating back to the 17th century, but the genesis of the name remains shrouded in mystery.

-Seafood plays a vital role in Venetian cuisine, and clams play an essential role in the greater culinary heritage.
-Pencil-thin razor clams are easy to gather, offer a luscious texture, have a rich flavor, and remain a joy to treat with butter or olive oil.
+Seafood plays a vital role in Venetian cuisine and clams are essential to its greater culinary heritage.
+Pencil-thin razor clams are easy to gather, have a luscious texture and rich flavor, and remain a joy to treat with butter or olive oil.

-Risotto with goby captures the customary heritage of Venice’s cucina povera, a dish once enjoyed by the poor who created unique flavors out of necessity.
+Risotto with goby captures the customary heritage of Venice’s cucina povera, a dish once enjoyed by the poor, who created unique flavors out of necessity.
 The dish typically includes risotto, vegetables, and wine, and the goby fish is easy to find around the lagoon.

 With local flavors that combine seasonal ingredients, the dish offers an excellent introduction to the rich and historic flavors of the city.
 With so many excellent flavors to pair with the dish, you can find new opportunities to discover the Veneto region during a personalized Venice tour.

 Grana Padano is a hard cheese with a high fat content.
 The crumbly, flaky, and grainy texture stems from the length of maturation, in addition to the strength of the robust nutty and semi-sweet flavor, and fruity aroma.